zarzycki/ExTraTrack/README.md

 This code is used in the paper:
 _Zarzycki, C. M., D. R. Thatcher, and C. Jablonowski (2017), Objective tropical cyclone extratropical transition detection in high-resolution reanalysis and climate model data, J. Adv.
 Model.
 Earth Syst., 9, 130–148, [doi:10.1002/2016MS000775.](http://dx.doi.org/10.1002/2016MS000775)_

-**NOTE:** This is pre-release code that mainly consists of NCL / Bash scripting.
+**NOTE:** This software mainly consists of NCL / Bash scripting.
 Porting to a more flexible language (Python?) and generalizing the code is on my to-do list, but not a high priority.
 Please e-mail me if you are interested in adapting this code for use with your products.
 If you are a user and find a bug or think you can contribute an improvement, open a ticket, pull request, etc.

 **WARNING:** This code has not been extensively verified beyond the particular projects noted below.
 If you find any bugs or inconsistencies, please contact czarzycki@psu.edu.